Honor Frost

 Honor Frost (28 October 1917 – 12 September 2010) was a pioneer in the field of underwater archaeology, who led many Mediterranean archaeological investigations, especially in Lebanon, and was noted for her typology of stone anchors and skills in archaeological illustration.

 Early life

 An only child, Frost was born in Nicosia, Cyprus.
-She was orphaned at an early age and became the ward of Wilfred Evill, a London solicitor and art collector.
+She was orphaned at an early age and became the ward of Wilfrid Evill, a London solicitor and art collector.

 Frost studied art at the Central School of Art, and the Ruskin School of art, she then worked on ballet set design with Rambert and held a job at Tate Britain as the Director of Publications.
 Alongside these artistic pursuits, she was also the adventurous sort who once put on a diving suit at a friend's party in Wimbledon to dive into the 17th-century well in the backyard.
 From this first foray into diving onward, Frost was hooked, saying that "Time spent out of the water was time wasted".